AppleBlox/appleblox/README.md

 You can get a demo of the app from the [Releases](https://github.com/OrigamingWasTaken/appleblox/releases/tag/0.0.1)

+For more recent builds, see the [nightly releases](https://nightly.link/OrigamingWasTaken/appleblox/workflows/build/main?preview)

 ## Developpement

 To setup the app on your machine, clone this repo and run `npm install`.